nerrscdmo/do-data-processing/README.md

-These are in the `R` directory.
-Run them in order:
+Once trends have been calculated, run the following scripts, in the `R` directory, in order:

 1.  `01_downloaded_processing.R` - this pulls together data from the `.zip` folder into monthly summaries of DO data (monthly median DO; percent of time below each threshold).
 Only data points with flags of 0 and 4 are retained and used in these summaries.
 This script produces a single qaqc'd file per station, containing all data in the downloaded time period for that station, in the `data/QAQCd_monthly` folder.
 2.  `02_combining.R` - combines all stations' monthly summaries into a single data frame.
 Two versions are created; one containing all information generated in the first script, and another with only the key columns retained.
 Both files are in the `data/combined` folder.